MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 At Microsoft, we're committed to providing our customers with the highest level of security.
 That's why, starting in 2024, we'll enforce mandatory multifactor authentication (MFA) for all Azure sign-in attempts.
 For more background about this requirement, check out our [blog post](https://aka.ms/azuremfablogpost).
 This topic covers which applications are affected and how to prepare for mandatory MFA.

 If you created a Microsoft Entra ID directory previously, you were assigned the [Global Administrator role](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
-An email to notify Global Administrators about enforcement of mandatory MFA refers to the tenant ID of the directory.
-You can confirm the tenant ID on the Overview page in the [Microsoft Entra admin center](https://entra.microsoft.com).
-If you multiple tenants, click **Manage tenants** to see the tenant ID for each one.
+An email to notify users about enforcement of mandatory MFA refers to the globally unique identifier (GUID) for any user who is assigned the Global Administrator role.
 For more information about others ways Microsoft notifies Global Administrators, see [Notification channels](#notification-channels).

 ## Scope of enforcement